DamianZAR/curricula/README.md

 # curricula
-Repository to have an access to my resume, if it is required.
+Repository where I update my english and/or spanish resume to can access to it, if it is required.

-Here yoo can download my resume in spanish and (soon) in english, according I update them.
+It will be changed over time.